rushikesh097/Engineering_Notes_App/README.md

 # Engineering_Notes_App

-# Project Name
-> Outline a brief description of your project.
+> This is an Android App, which helps Engineering Students for Notes of various subjects.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents